House in multiple occupation: England and Wales

 Before 1 October 2018, there was an additional criterion that the building was three or more storeys.

 Landlords of large HMOs must apply for a licence and must comply with certain standards and obligations.

 HMOs do not need to be licensed if they are managed or owned by a housing association or co-operative, a council, a further education institute or student housing provider, a health service or a police or fire authority.

 Where an Article 4 direction has been applied by a local authority, planning permission is required for the change of use of a dwelling house to HMO accommodation in the area designated.
 This is usually to protect the housing mix in particular areas of a city; for example in Newcastle upon Tyne article 4 directives have come into force in parts of Heaton, Jesmond, South Gosforth, Sandyford and Spital Tongues.

 Local authorities

-Local authorities, manage and enforce the licensing of HMOs in England and Wales.
+In England and Wales, local authorities manage and enforce the licensing of HMOs.

 Depending on the region of the authority, they have some or all of the following powers, to vary: